Roman-Lynch/Group3/README.md

 Contributors:
     - Cole Krant
+    - Maxwell Chang
     - Roman Lynch
     - Jaskarn Kahlon
-    - Maxwell Chang
     - Ian Pavlecic

-Brief Application description
+    - Stefan Bobick

-Contributors - In this case, it will be the team Members Technology Stack used for the project
+Technology Stack used for the project
 Prerequisites to run the application - Any software that needs to be installed to run the application Instructions on how to run the application locally.